 The wellbeing of our pupils is something that our school strives hard to ensure and we continue to work hard to provide ways to help you tell us if you or your children have any problems or worries which the School needs to know about.
 With this in mind we have developed a Werrington Wellbeing Room where we will be able to support our pupils and their families and work more closely together in workshops.
 We offer a range of workshops for families focussing on healthy lifestyles, wellbeing, mindfulness, positive relationships, social media, etc. We hope to work with the wider community to strengthen important links around Wellbeing and Mental Health.

 Talking and reporting issues is a very effective way to enable us to deal with concerns before they escalate.
 We understand that sometimes, coming into school to tell us about any issues cannot always be an easy thing to do.

-Please lick on the following links to download our Wellbeing and Mental Health Referral Form.
+Please click on the following links to download our Emotional Literacy Support Assistant (ELSA) Referral Form.

 A PDF reader may be required in order to download and open the documents listed on this page.

 Click here to download and install Adobe Acrobat Reader for free, if needed.